kubapeter/portfolio/Coursera Courses/Specializations/JavaScript for Beginners/JavaScript Basics/Week 2/Challenges/README.md

 >Update and save the file again, this time as challenge3.html
 >
 >Add one more variable called "adjective" and assign it a value that describes you.
 Use the console to display a sentence that includes all three variables.
 This time use a template literal (tick marks, and ${} around variables).

+## Challenge 4
+>Update and save the file again, this time as challenge4.html
+>
+>In JavaScript, prompt() can be used like this:
+>
+>var name = prompt("what's your name?", "Bob");
+>
+>When the page loads a prompt will appear and the user can add some text.
+"Bob" is the default text.
+If you don't want default text, you can leave the second set of quotes empty.
+>
+>Write script that prompts the user for their name, and then display a sentence in the console that greets the user by name and welcomes them.